giry-dev/mangrove-docs/docs/developers/strat-lib/README.md

 # What is the Strat Library?

-The Mangrove strat library is a repository of Solidity code that will help you write a custom %%maker contracts|maker-contract%% able to post %%smart offers|smart-offer%% on Mangrove.
+The Mangrove strat library is a repository of Solidity code that will help you write a custom [maker contracts](/docs/developers/terms/maker-contract.md) able to post [smart offers](/docs/developers/terms/smart-offer.md) on Mangrove.

 The strat library provides several good starting points for writing your own custom maker contract for providing liquidity on Mangrove, but the library should be used responsibly.